-Rheumatoid arthritis (RA) and spondylitis are both chronic inflammatory disorders that may cause joint pain.
-They have many similarities — and thus may be misdiagnosed as one over the other.
+Rheumatoid arthritis and spondylitis are both chronic inflammatory disorders that may cause joint pain.
+They have many similarities and thus may be misdiagnosed as one over the other.

-RA and spondylitis may have some overlapping symptoms, including joint pain and stiffness, but they can usually be differentiated by where in the body the joint pain or other symptoms begin.
+RA and spondylitis may have some overlapping symptoms, including joint pain and stiffness.
+They can usually be differentiated by where in the body the joint pain or other symptoms begin.